laser analyser

 Energy savings, reduced maintenance

-1. Energy consumption ≤ 80 VA
+1. Power consumption ≤ 80 VA.

-2. Maintenance work ≤ twice a year
+2. Maintenance operations ≤ twice a year.

-blueprint of the comparison with the sampling method
+comparison with the schematic sampling method

 Zero point stability

-Fast response within 2 seconds
+Fast response in under 2 seconds

-co o2 analyser available
+analyser available co o2

 CO + O₂ analyser available

-• ppm CO + O2 (high-temperature)
+• ppm CO + O2 (high temperature)

-• vol % CO + O2
+• CO + CO2 - %vol CO + O2

 • ppm CO + O2 (instrument air purge)